ConfederacyOfGaia/Gaia/house-rules.md

 Once the PC gains the +1 bonus she needs to give the trait a "title" for her character sheet.

+## Critical Hits and Critical Failures

+* A critical hit is max damage plus the roll.
+It ensures crits are better than normal hits.
+* A critical failure uses Conan-style rules: weapon lodged in a tree or ground, weapon dropped, hit a nearby piece of architecture, and so on.
+No collateral damage unless doing something insace like firing into melee.

 ## Discussion about the Adventuring Day

 https://www.reddit.com/r/dndnext/comments/6c2gal/dmg_question_do_people_follow_the_guidelines_in/